Torsion of $\mathbb Q$-curves over number fields of small odd prime degree: Introduction

 \section{Introduction}

 Let $E/K$ be an elliptic curve, where $K$ is a number field.
-By the Mordell-Weil theorem, the group $E(K)$ is finitely generated and hence of the form $T \times \mathbb Z^r$ for some $r \geq 0$, where $T$ is a finite Abelian group.
+By the Mordell--Weil theorem, the group $E(K)$ is finitely generated and hence of the form $T \times \mathbb Z^r$ for some nonnegative integer $r$, where $T$ is a finite Abelian group called the \emph{torsion subgroup} of $E$.

-A typical question one might ask is to determine all possible torsion subgroups occuring in a given class of elliptic curves.
+A typical question one might ask is to determine all possible torsion subgroups of elliptic curves over a given number field.
 For elliptic curves over $\Q$, we have the following famous result by Mazur.

 \begin{theorem} \cite{Mazur} Let $E/\Q$ be an elliptic curve.
 Then $E(\Q)_{tors}$ is isomorphic to one of the following $15$ groups: